 In large bowl, combine the flour, pepper, salt and baking powder.
 Stir well to incorporate the dry ingredients.

-In 2 cup measuring cup, add the oil and the water.
+In 2 cup measuring cup, combine the oil and the water (1 cup each).
 Stir to combine.
 Start adding to dry ingredients a little at a time.
 Use a spatula to create a dough.
 The dough will be a little sticky, but manageable.

 Pour dough on the counter and roll as best you can.
 Cut a chunk with knife and roll out thick log.
 Cut with sharp serated knife into 1/2 inch thick.
 Use up all the dough.
 You can place them close together, as they will not be getting much larger.